Tag: groom

 God, through Moses, is preparing the Israelites for the separation from the world, and even from their past (especially their time in Egypt).
 Symbolically, they are physically clean (bathing), their clothes are clean, abstaining from certain relations, and staying away from the mountain.
 This is all to set the stage for what is to come.

 Holiness—or being set apart for God’s work—can happen slowly and subtly, or it can happen in a huge way.
-There are people whose experience is so quiet that it takes to tell they have changed.
-Others have experiences that are amazingly (sometimes unbelievable) huge: instantly (and successfully) up or cigarettes; instant in appropriate language or behavior.
+There are people whose experience is so quiet that it takes others to tell they have changed.
+Others have experiences that are amazingly (sometimes unbelievable) huge: instantly (and successfully) giving up or cigarettes; instant in appropriate language or behavior.

 God works on us differently, just as we are different people.
 The first step is to prepare ourselves.
-The second step is to be ready and willing.
+The second step is to be and willing.

 2) If you had such an experience, what was the thing that was different?